centreon/centreon/centreon/tests/e2e/README.md

 NB: All the tests should run fine except for some of them that require small changes in the config file (Ex: SAML/OPENID provider...).

-For linux it should be fine but for windows/mac users need to make a small changes in "common.ts" file of the test case.
+For linux it should be fine but for windows/mac users need to make small changes in "common.ts" file of the test case.

 EX: For Openid in the "common.ts" file that is located in "OpenID-connect" folder change the ip "172.17.0.3" by "localhost:8080".